boraer/logReaderEngine/README.md

 After downloading the project, it may be run as SpringBootApplication.
 Before runnig the application it need to be set environment variable SPRING_PROFILES_ACTIVE as test.
 With assigning the profile application would use the test properties.

 In the code, logging mechanism is done with Spring AOP.
-The reader engine is run every minute once and read from the last position, The log generator engine is run very 23 seconds and generate dummy data
+The reader engine is run every minute once and read from the last position, The log generator engine is run very 23 seconds and generate dummy data.
+The data is formed as Json object.

+In the application.properties file it is needed to set file path correctly.
+It may be changed cron.reader.expression , cron.write.expression and time range parameter for calculation.

+# Test Case

+There are 4 test cases that controlling

+* Reading data from file
+* Writing data to file
+* Read and Process data
+* Generate Log data and write to file

 ## License